-In order to mitigate the impact of the crisis on its operations, the company applied for the Temporary Wage Subsidy, Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy government relief measures, for which it was eligible.
-As of December 31, 2020, the company has claimed \$932,346 in government assistance for the period of March 2020 to December 2020 as described in Note 15.
+In order to mitigate the impact of the crisis on its operations, the organization applied for the Canada Emergency Wage Subsidy, which was subsequently replaced by the Canada Recovery Hiring Program (CRHP), and the Canada Emergency Rent Subsidy government relief measures, for which it was eligible.
+The organization has claimed \$692,297 in government assistance for the year ended December 31, 2021 as described in Note 14.